hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Nitrogen 59%, Oxygen 30%, Argon 10%

-**General:** This is the final of the 3 'superpowers'.
-This superpower focuses on speed for its ships, even at the cost of removing several key systems such as shields, and specialises in radar and radio manipulation, having pulled the strings of the Rescueland-Helucky war since it started.
+**General:** Recola stands as the enigmatic third superpower, emphasizing unparalleled speed in its fleet at the expense of several key systems like shields.
+This strategic choice enables its ships to outperform rivals in agility and rapid strike capability.
+Specializing in radar and radio manipulation, Recola has skillfully influenced the outcome of the Rescueland-Helucky war, playing both sides from the shadows.
+The exact size of Recola's forces and the location of its home planet remain undiscovered by the other two superpowers, which refer to it simply as “The Third Army.”
+This secrecy grants Recola a significant advantage, allowing it to maneuver strategically without revealing its capabilities or intentions.

 ## Morrel (I)